 There are actually a bunch of different reasons you might experience cracked heels, from fungal infections to spending too much time wearing flip flops.
 But did you know that cracked heels can also be a sign of a vitamin deficiency?
 It turns out that cracked heels can arise if you’re deficient in vitamins C, B-3, or E, as these vitamins are all important to skin health.
 Ahead, discover the signs of cracked heels due to vitamin deficiency.

-Here Are Some of the More Common Causes of Cracked Heels
+Here Are Some of the Potential Causes of Cracked Heels

 - Dry skin